-- 1. Configure the following: - 1.
-Name: Enter a name or this network identifier profile. - 2.
+- 1. Name: Enter a name or this network identifier profile. - 2.
 Description: Enter a description for the network identifier profile. - 3.
 PLMNs: Each record contains MCC and MNC.

 MCC: Set the correct country code for the geographical location.
 This is required when the controller sends MAP authentication information.
 Type the mobile country code digits.
 Decimal digit strings with maximum length of 3 and minimum length of 2.